-The Office of Medicinal Cannabis will be established within the Department of Health and Human Services and will be responsible for all clinical and manufacturing aspects of the medicinal cannabis framework.
-The Office will work closely with the medical profession as well as patients and families before the scheme starts in Victoria.
+The Office of Medicinal Cannabis has been established within the Department of Health and Human Services and is responsible for establishing the Victorian medicinal cannabis framework.
+The office will work closely with the medical profession as well as patients and families as the scheme is implemented.

 The Independent Medical Advisory Committee, led by Professor James Angus AO as Chairperson, provides advice to the Victorian Government on the types of medicinal cannabis products that should be available to Victorian patients, and the expansion of eligibility to include other patient groups.
 The Committee includes a range of specialist physicians in neurology, cancer and pain management as well as other experts in pharmacology, HIV/AIDS, medical research, medical ethics, drug safety, nursing and a consumer representative.

 Research into the medicinal benefits of components of cannabis has been ongoing for some time.
 This scheme recognises the potential therapeutic benefits for a number of medical conditions and seeks to make it accessible to those in need.